-- Best monitor for cycling: Polar H10 Heart Rate Monitor
+- Best for cycling: Polar H10 Heart Rate Monitor

-- Best monitor for running: Garmin HRM-Pro Premium Heart Rate Strap
+- Best for running: Garmin HRM-Pro Premium Heart Rate Strap

-- Best monitor for swimming: Apple Watch Series 7
+- Best for swimming: Apple Watch Series 7

-- Best monitor for rowing: Scosche Rhythm 24 Heart Rate Monitor
+- Best for rowing: Scosche Rhythm 24 Heart Rate Monitor

-- Best monitor for exercises of all sorts: Myzone MZ-Switch
+- Best for exercises of all sorts: Myzone MZ-Switch

-- Best monitor chest strap on a budget: Wahoo Tickr Heart Rate Monitor
+- Best budget: Wahoo Tickr Heart Rate Monitor

 How we selected the best heart rate monitors